 We rely on the uninterrupted and efficient operation of our information technology systems and software.
 Information technology is critical to our day-to-day operations, including, but not exclusive to guest check-in and check-out, housekeeping and room service, and reporting our financial results and the financial results of our resorts.
+The volume of new software vulnerabilities has increased substantially, as has the importance of patches and other remedial measures.
+In addition to remediating newly identified vulnerabilities, previously identified vulnerabilities must also be updated.
+The Company is at risk that cyber attackers exploit these known vulnerabilities before they have been addressed.
 We rely on certain third-party hardware, network and software vendors to maintain and upgrade many of our critical systems on an ongoing basis to support our business operations and to keep pace with technology developments in the hospitality industry.
 The software programs supporting many of our systems are licensed to us by independent third-party software providers.
 An inability to continuously maintain and update our hardware and software programs or an inability for network providers to maintain their communications infrastructure would potentially disrupt or inhibit the efficiency of our operations if suitable alternatives could not be identified and implemented in a timely, efficient and cost-effective manner.